Camille BorrettPolicy Trainee

 - English, French, German

-Camille Borrett is a British and French national, who joined Milieu as a Policy Trainee in January 2020.
+Camille Borrett is a British and French national, who joined Milieu as a Policy Researcher in January 2020.
 She holds a Master’s degree in European Affairs from Sciences Po Paris and a Master’s degree in International Relations from the University of East Anglia (UEA).

 Prior to joining Milieu, Camille co-founded the non-profit organisation ‘DataMine Europe ASBL’, through which she acquired data science skills, notably in web scraping, Natural Language Processing (NLP), machine learning and data visualisation using the programming languages Python and R. Her early achievements included an automated seat projection for the EU elections and a large-scale media text mining analysis.